The profile of chiral skyrmions of small radius: Acknowledgement

 \section{Acknowledgement}

 We are grateful to Stefan Bl\"ugel for pointing out the physical significance of chiral skyrmion profiles.
 CM gratefully acknowledges financial support by the DFG under the grant no. ME 2273/3-1, and SK a Mercator fellowship as part of the previous grant.
 SV gratefully acknowledges financial support by the NSF through contract DMS-1211638.
+SK acknowledges funding for this project from the Hellenic Foundation for Research and Innovation (HFRI) and the General Secretariat for Research and Technology (GSRT), under grant agreement No 871.